Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Moon: fix ground spawners not moving after spawned (might be effecting other maps too)
 * Fix zombies traversing through barriers when there is boards rebuilt
 * Check out box glitch when grabbing a fire sale as the box is moving
 * Add collision boxes near invincibilty spots on maps